 Three exit interview questions concerned the degree to which students believed that they developed communication skills in our program.
 Results of the Exit Interview questions dealing with the communication are shown in Table 5.
-As can be seen, well over 75% of the graduating seniors responding agreed that the undergraduate program in Psychological Science did a good job (i.e., rating of 4 or 5) in helping them to improve their writing skills, oral communication skills, and skills interacting with others.
+As can be seen, well over 75% of the graduating seniors responding agreed that the undergraduate program in Psychological Science did a good job (i.e., rating of 4 or 5) in helping them to improve their writing skills and skills interacting with others.
+However, 62.5% indicated that the undergraduate program in Psychological Science helped them to improve their oral communication skills, which is lower than our goal.

-Item Percent of Students Providing Rating of 4 or 5 Mean (SD) helped me to improve my writing skills 87.27 4.38 (0.97) helped me to improve my oral presentation skills 80.00 4.13 (0.82) helped me to improve my ability to interact effectively with others 80.00 4.25 (0.97)
+Item Percent of Students Providing Rating of 4 or 5 Mean (SD) helped me to improve my writing skills 85.94 4.19 (1.04) helped me to improve my oral presentation skills 62.50 3.97 (0.97) helped me to improve my ability to interact effectively with others 82.81 4.21 (0.89)